 You can apply for a Global Health Insurance card on the official NHS website here.
 All cards will look the same, except if you live in Northern Ireland, as you’ll be able to choose whether to have a standard GHIC card with a Union flag on it, or one with a plain background.

-Do I have to pay for the card?
+Do I have to pay for the GHIC card?

 No, the card is free of charge, so it won’t cost you a penny.
 As with the EHIC card, there are several websites and services that tell you they’ll help you apply for a card in return for a fee.
 Often, they’ll say that the service offers a spelling check, or will send you a reminder when your GHIC card is about to expire.
 The NHS site is straightforward to use and totally free, so we would recommend you steer clear of any websites charging fees and only apply through the official NHS website.

-How long will it take for my card to arrive?
+How long will it take for my GHIC card to arrive?

-It can take up to two weeks for applications to be processed, so you should ideally make sure you apply for one at least three weeks before you travel, if you want to be certain it will arrive in time.
+It generally takes up to two weeks for GHIC applications to be processed, so you should ideally make sure you apply for one at least three weeks before you travel, or even longer, if you want to be certain it will arrive in time.
+Some people have reported that it’s taken them several weeks, or in some cases months to get their cards, so don’t delay if you know you’re going to need one soon.
 Usually though, your card should arrive within 10 days.

 What if my card hasn’t arrived before I leave the UK, or I forget to pack it?